What is Pupil Parliament about?

 Committee members: These members listen to the Chairperson and contribute their own and the ideas of their class and vote for any ideas put forward.

-School council meetings are held every 3 weeks.
+Meetings are held every 3 weeks.
 For the meeting to go ahead there must be at least 8 council members present.
 Decisions will be made using a hands up or blind voting system.
 If a decision can’t be reached, it will be put to the whole school.
 Ideas and questions are put to classes/the whole school before they are voted on in school council.

-School Council Code of Conduct
+Pupil Parliament Code of Conduct

 As agreed by the School Council